udacity/pdsnd_github/README.md

 US bikeshare data analysis

 ### Description
 This software provides analysis report for US bikeshare data in the city of Chicago, New York, and Washington according to user's input.

 ### Files used
-Include the files used
+Chicago.csv
+new_york_city.csv
+Washington.csv

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.